 Our empirical data points to the importance of the organisational structure of tour guiding to the ways in which tours are delivered, both in terms of narrative and roles, as well as in terms of access, direction and security.
 We developed Jennings and Weiler (2006) formal-informal differentiation into a two dimensional matrix, which considers both the level of formality of tour guiding as well as the extent to which operators are profit-seeking.
 We found relatively high levels of formality combined with relatively low level of profit-seeking in the example of RTT.
-The tour guides for RTT work with scripted narratives and itineraries, while 80 of the tours profits are donated to the charitable organisation RG.
-The role of the tour guide is taught and does not depend on local ties.
+The tour guides for RTT work with scripted narratives and itineraries, while 80 percent of the tours profits are donated to the charitable organisation RG.
+The role of the tour guide is taught, and does not depend on local ties.
 This formal set up enabled RTT to start operations with few existing social ties in Dharavi.
 Instead RTT creates social ties through the establishment of a school and day-care place in Dharavi.
 This model of slum tourism also formalises the role of the tourist as an outside observer who supports RG financially in exchange for insight into the slum.
 The transparency of the exchange and its social benefit pertain to a universal and rationalist notion of accountability.
-Tourists need to trust individual guides as they can trust the organisation.
-Considering the size and rapid expansion of slum tourism in Dharavi, we suggest that RTT’s operational set up is best suited to the making of a new attraction in slum tourism, in particular when considering the initial resistance and among the Indian public (Frenzel, 2012).
+Tourists do not need to trust individual guides as they can trust the organisation.
+Considering the size and rapid expansion of slum tourism in Dharavi, we suggest that RTT’s operational set up is best suited to the making of a new attraction in slum tourism, in particular when considering the initial resistance and skepticism among the Indian public (Frenzel, 2012).
 The formalised operational structure of RTT also stands out in its ability to be applied in different locations, for example in Dehli to where RTT recently expanded.
-One of RTT’s founders went to Manila, in the Philippines, to consult on the set up of a new slum tour operator there, Smokey Mountain Tours, operates successfully today using an adaptation of the RTT’s model.
+One of RTT’s founders went to Manila, in the Philippines, to consult on the set up of a new slum tour operator there, Smokey Mountain Tours, which operates successfully today using an adaptation of the RTT’s model.